yadavnikhil17102004/Face_Tracker/README.md

 - Press 's' to take a screenshot
 - Press 'h' to toggle help text display
 - Press 'e' to toggle eye detection on/off
+- Press 'p' to toggle head pose estimation on/off
+- Press 'a' to toggle pose axes display on/off

 ## Configuration